Richmond from the Blue Ridge Series collection by Rohnex

 - Utility knife

-- Do not use foam underiayment under vinyl floors.
+- Do not use foam underlayment beneath vinyl floors.

 - Suitable substrates

-LVT/LVP flooring can be installed on most existing floors, wooden, PVC and concrete floors.
-All carpeting and padding need to be removed.
+LVT/LVP flooring can be installed on most existing wooden, PVC and concrete floors.
+All carpeting and padding needs to be removed.
 Make sure that the surface is dean, dry and level within 3/16" in 10 ft.
 (4.7 mm in 3 m).
-Supporting floors must be rigid as too much deflection can result in a failed installation.
+Supporting floors must be rigid because too much deflection can result in a failed installation.

 Wood floors must be either 5/8" (16 mm) exterior grade tongue and groove plywood or 23/64" (9 mm) OSB, free from spring/deflection.
 Concrete substrates LVT/LVP flooring may be installed over on grade, above grade or below grade concrete subfloors.
-Concrete floors shall be constructed in accordance to local construction standards.
+Concrete floors shall be constructed in accordance with local construction standards.
 Concrete shall have a minimum compressive strength of 3500 psi.
-Installation of a moisture vapor-barrier is recommended prior to pouring of on or below grade slabs.
+For basement floors in particular, installation of a moisture vapor-barrier is recommended prior to pouring of on or below grade slabs.
 Moisture vapor transmission shall not exceed 3 lbs /1000 sq.ft. / 24 hours per ASTM F-1869.
 Moisture may also be tested according to ASTM F 2170; when tested according to this method, the internal relative humidity shall not exceed 75%.

 LVT/LVP flooring may be installed over most smooth, single layer, hard surface existing flooring.
 Check flooring for any curled areas around the perimeter or at seams and repair if necessary.
 Caution: If you plan to remove old resilient flooring material or any type of old adhesive, please be aware that it may contain asbestos fibers or crystalline silica; therefore, avoid creating dust.
 Inhalation of such dust is a cancer and respiratory tract hazard and local regulations may require professional removal.